Governance Structure and Operations

 Executive System

 1. Under a mandate from the Board of Directors, executive officers make decisions about operations and then execute them.
-The business execution is overseen by the Board of Directors and reviewed by the Audit Committee to ensure the efficiency, adequacy, legality and soundness of management.
+Business execution is overseen by the Board of Directors and reviewed by the Audit Committee to ensure the efficiency, adequacy, legality, and soundness of management.

-2. Executive officers are appointed by the Board of Directors, which selects the president and CEO, selects senior executive officers from among the executive officers, and establishes a division of duties among the officers.
-The executive officers, including the president and CEO, make decisions concerning the execution of duties delegated by the Board of Directors, and execute their duties.
+2. Executive officers are appointed by the Board of Directors, which selects the President and senior executive officers from among the executive officers, and establishes a division of duties among them.
+The executive officers, including the President, make decisions concerning the execution of duties delegated by the Board of Directors, and execute their duties.

 Selection or Dismissals of Executive Officers